1729443403/Lqy-ProjectDesignThinking-for-MS/README.md

+# Lqy-Project: A switch light system based on voice recognition and Bluetooth control
-# Lqy-Project: Design Thinking for Microcontroller Systems
+(Design Thinking for Microcontroller Systems)

 ## Abstract
 This project presents an integrated embedded systems course design utilizing the ARM Cortex-M4 based MBED L432KC development board.
 The system incorporates: